mongodb/docs/source/includes/command/atlas-projects-update.rst

      - Type
      - Required
      - Description
-   * - privateEndpointId
+   * - ID
      - string
      - true
-     - Unique 22-character alphanumeric string that identifies the private endpoint.
+     - ID of the project you want to update.

 Options
 -------